proyar/CO-FP-2017/README.md

 	export RISCV=$TOP/I-love-CO
 	PATH=${PATH}:$TOP/I-love-CO/bin
-Download the RISCV tool repository:
+Download the RISCV tool repository on the $TOP:

+    $ cd ~
 	$ git clone https://github.com/proyar/riscv-tool
 Once you have downloaded, you need to update it and build the tools(It will take some time.):